Dog Friendly Parks The Woodlands

 • Dogs must be in view of and within voice control of their owner/handler at all times.

-• For the safety of other dogs as well as patrons pinch, choker chains and spiked collars must be removed from dogs prior to entering the dog park.
-Small, bite sized training treats are permitted.
+• Pinch, choker chains and spiked collars must be removed from dogs prior to entering the dog park.

 • Dog’s owner/handler must carry a leash with them at all times while in the park.